The following economic factors affect the demand for major property types:

 - Household Formation: This is the largest driver for household apartment demand.

-- Wage Growth: As an individual’s income increases, their capacity to afford better quality housing increases.
+- Wage Growth: As an individual’s income increases, they can afford better quality housing.

 - Consumer Spending: Affects the demand for retail, industrial and hotel properties.